What is mesothelioma? What causes it?

 What is an asbestos trust fund?

 Asbestos trust funds are set up when an asbestos company files for bankruptcy to ensure future claimants receive compensation.
 In the United States, there are about 60 asbestos trusts, valued at an estimated $37 billion.
 Mesothelioma victims should consult with a specialized asbestos attorney to seek compensation from these trusts.
+Call the number above to connect with a qualified mesothelioma attorney.

-Does filing a claim cost money?
+Does filing a lawsuit cost money?

 Will a lawsuit against an asbestos company or other related claim filings affect my VA disability benefits?